Prenatal care: Individual vs group

-Midwife-led Care
+Midwife-led

 Midwife-led care is where a midwife team (and general practitioner, if needed) leads the care a woman receives, and she does not usually see a specialist doctor during her pregnancy.
 Midwife-led care is typically used by women with low-risk pregnancies.
-Women with midwife-led pregnancies are more likely to give birth without being induced, instead, they partake in natural labor.
-However, they are less likely to have their waters broken, an instrumental delivery, episiotomy or preterm birth.
+Women with midwife-led pregnancies are more likely to give birth without being induced; instead, they partake in natural labor.
+However, they are less likely to have their waters broken, an instrumental delivery, episiotomy, or preterm birth.
 However, around the same number of women in each group underwent a caesarean section.

-Self-led Care
+Self-led

 In many countries, women are given a summary of their case notes, including important background information about their pregnancy, such as their medical history, growth charts, and scan reports.
-If the mother goes to a different hospital for care or to give birth the summary of her case notes can be used by the midwives and doctors until her hospital notes arrive.
+If the mother goes to a different hospital for care or to give birth, the summary of her case notes can be used by the midwives and doctors until her hospital notes arrive.
 A review looking into women keeping their case notes shows they have a higher risk of having a caesarean section.
 However, the women reported feeling more in control having their notes and would like to have them again in future pregnancies.
 25% of women reported their hospital notes were lost in the hospital, though none of the women forgot to take their notes to any appointments.

-Access to Prenatal Care
+Access to care

 In 2018, it was found that a million women in the United States did not receive adequate prenatal care, which was defined as attending 80 percent of the recommended prenatal care visits or beginning prenatal care during the first trimester.
-Transportation is one of the biggest threats to prenatal care access, making it hard for pregnant people in rural communities to have access to proper prenatal care.
+Transportation is one of the biggest threats to prenatal care access, making it hard for pregnant women in rural communities to have access to proper prenatal care.
 Specifically, over half of the people in rural areas who are seeking prenatal care have to travel at least 30 minutes to receive care, and there are higher rates of clinic closures in rural areas.
 Because of Telemedicine, the gap in care due to transportation issues has been reduced.